andreasabel/inCode/entry/fixed-length-vector-types-in-haskell.md

 ```

 Then GHC will be able to recognize the fact that `n + (m + o)` and `(n + m) + o`
 are the same, and will unify them during typechecking.
+It also provides
+normalization/unification for many other situations that we “expect” to work
+when using `*` and `+` on type variables.

 ### Indexing

-We need an appropriate type for indexing these, but we’d like a type where
+We need an appropriate type for indexing our vectors, but we’d like a type where
 indexing is “safe” – that is, that you can’t compile a program that will result
 in an index error.